k-181/-practiceJS-TODO/README.md

 # TODO APP

 Making Chrome App with Vanilla JS.
-Learn with <p href="https://nomadcoders.co/" style="font-weight:bold;"> Nomad Coders </p>
+Learn with <a href="https://nomadcoders.co/" > Nomad Coders </a>

 <h3> Learn about </h3>
 <ul>